mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ Macros can be applied in one of two ways.

-^ It can be either attached directly to existing code, in which case an `@` symbol is used to indicate a macro.
+^ They can be either attached directly to existing code, in which case an `@` symbol is used to indicate a macro.

 ^ Perhaps the most popular and most used macro in the Swift ecosystem is the `@Observable` macro, which enhances any class type with extra capabilities that allow any outside system to observe changes that happen inside the class.